kugurerdem/rugu.dev/content/english/blog/intentional-digital-consumption.md

 The quality of our being, how we feel, and how we learn, are not solely determined by the content or information we're exposed to but also determined by how we intentionally react to them.
 The way we do things is just as important as what is being done.
-The effect of me intentionally watching a certain movie is not the same as YouTube randomly suggesting certain videos to...
+The effect of intentionally watching a certain movie is not the same as watching randomly suggested YouTube videos ...
 The effect of choosing a topic and taking the time to learn about it is not the same as a random platform such as YouTube recommending a random video for learning X in Y minutes.

 Think about it, even when it comes to learning and education, we see the results of this.
 There are concepts well-known to many people such as "tutorial